Easy Salmon Fish Cakes for Babies

-It can be hard to find fish recipes for kids that they’ll actually eat.
+It is a great way to introduce fish to your baby.
+For older siblings, finding fish recipes they’ll eat can be hard.
 These are a great way to serve salmon, even for those who aren’t big fans, as the flavour is mild when mixed with the potatoes.

 Is fish healthy for babies?